dualSTAKE Overview

 An upgrade can not take place unless:

-- 2 weeks have elapsed since it was scheduled
+- 1 week has elapsed since it was scheduled

 - All protesting stake has been dissolved, i.e. redeemed and returned to protesting users